-Nipomo Mesa lupine was observed in several locations in the BSA during the 2022 and 2023 botanical surveys, which are shown in Figure 4.4-9 and in details in Figures 4.4-10 through 4.4-12.
-Within the fence line, a patch of two plants was observed near the coke pile area in the southeast corner of the Refinery (Figure 4.4-12) and a single plant was identified along the mid-eastern edge of the facility (Figure 4.4-11).
+Nipomo Mesa lupineLupine was observed in several locations in the BSA during the 2022, and 2023, and 2024 botanical surveys, which are shown in Figure 4.4-9 and in details in Figures 4.4-10 through 4.4-12.
+Within the fence line, a patch of two-individual plants was observed near the coke pile area in the southeast corner of the Refinery (Figure 4.4-12) and a single plantindividual plants was-were identified along the mid-eastern edge of the facility (Figure 4.4-11).
+Observed Nipomo Mesa Lupine individuals were sparse and did not occur in the same exact location or at the same numbers in 2022, 2023, and 2024.
+A greater number of individuals in larger patches have been reported in the past and were observed during recent surveys outside the northern SMA fence within and adjacent to the BSA including along the east site of the access road to the site (Figures 4.4-10 and 4.4-11).
+Figures 4.4-9 through 4.4-12 are intended to also show the extent of historical occurrences of a range of sensitive species.
+Details on the species and survey reports are included in Appendix D.

-Figure 4.4-9 Locations of Special-Status Plant Species